Complete Fall Maintenance Checklist for Homeowners

 Remove Garden Hoses From Faucets

 This is one of those tasks that if you've ever forgotten to unscrew your garden hose from your outdoor faucet, you'll never forget to do it again.
 Leaving hoses attached can cause water to back up in the faucets and in the plumbing pipes just inside your exterior walls.
-When those winter freezing temps hit, the exterior hose bib and pipe can freeze, expand, and crack.
+When those winter freezing temps hit, the exterior hose bib and pipe can expand and crack requiring outdoor faucet repairs.
 Make this an early fall priority so a sudden cold snap doesn’t sneak up and cause damage.

 You can buy insulated faucet guards to help protect the faucet from the harsh winter elements.
 Also, turn off any shutoff valves on water supply lines that lead to exterior faucets.
 This can protect against minor leaks that may let water enter the faucet.
 Drain your hoses and store them in a garage or shed.